Gares95/Streaming-Event-Pipeline_Apache-Kafka/README.md

 - ksql.py: It uses ksql to transform the data stream obtained form the turnstile producer (transforms *turnstile* data to a *turnstile summary*). (it also defines train schedules).

-- server.py: Python file to instanciate the different Kafka consumers.
+- server.py: Python file to instantiate the different Kafka consumers.

 - topic_check.py: Python file to check if topic exists.

 - Models:
-    - line.py: Contains functionality related to Lines handeling stations and train locations.
+    - line.py: Contains functionality related to Lines handling stations and train locations.
 It also extracts and process data from kafka messages of the topics produced by producers.
     - lines.py: Handle Line's objects and process it messages (depending on the *color* attribute).
-    - station.py: Proccess kafka station messages and handles arrivals and departure of trains from stations.
+    - station.py: Process kafka station messages and handles arrivals and departure of trains from stations.
     - weather.py: Handles incoming weather data.

+- templates: It contains an HTML file with the template to produce our **Transit Status Page**.

 ## Prerequisties